Battle of Artemisium: Prelude

 The Allied fleet sailed north to Cape Artemisium once it became known that the Persian army was advancing along the coast past Mount Olympus, probably around late July or the beginning of August.
 The Allies took up station at Artemisium, most likely beaching their ships at the headland, from which they could quickly launch them as needed.
 The Allies sent three ships to Skiathos as scouts to provide warning of the approach of the Persian fleet but two weeks passed without sight.
-Finally, ten Sidonian triremes arrived off Skiathos, and the main Allied fleet was informed by a fire-beacon lit on the island.
+Finally, ten Sidonian triremes arrived off Skiathos, sent on a scouting mission by the Persian fleet anchored at Therma in Macedonia.
+Three of these ships crashed into a reef called the Ant/Myrmex, located midway between Skiathos and Magnesia.
+The main Allied fleet was informed of their arrival by a fire-beacon lit on the island.
 However, the Allied patrol ships themselves were caught unaware and two were captured, whilst one ran aground.
 According to Herodotus, in the ensuing confusion, unsure whether or not the beacon heralded the arrival of the whole Persian fleet, as a precaution the whole Allied fleet launched into the straits of Artemisium.
 Once it became clear that the Persian fleet was not going to arrive that day, they decided to sail to Chalcis, halfway down on the western coast of Euboea, leaving men on the heights of Euboea to warn of the actual arrival of the Persian ships.

 Historians suggest that the Allies may have misinterpreted the Persian movements and come to the mistaken conclusion that the Persians were sailing east around Skiathos, aiming to sail around the eastern side of Euboea.
 The signals sent by fire beacons must have been very simplistic, and potentially interpreted wrongly; alternatively, the signallers may have genuinely believed that the Persian fleet was sailing to the east of Skiathos.
 If the Persians sailed around the outer, eastern side of Euboea, they could head straight to Attica, and thereby cut off the Allied fleet's line of retreat.
 Furthermore, the Persians had enough ships to attempt to both attack the Straits of Artemisium, and sail around Euboea.
 The withdrawal to Chalcis therefore gave the Allies the opportunity to escape from the Straits of Euboea if the Persians did travel around the outside of Euboea, but also allowed them to return to Artemisium if necessary.
 In this context, the watchers left on Euboea could inform the Allies if the Persian fleet did indeed sail east of Euboea.
 The Allied fleet thus continued to wait at Chalcis.
 Nevertheless, the Allies, undoubtedly anxious about facing a Persian fleet that so greatly outnumbered them, may have somewhat overreacted.